 This update has been completed by the NEGRSWMA in compliance with the Minimum Planning Standards, as outlined above.
 Public Hearings were conducted as part of this SWMP update for each county jurisdiction.
 This first Public Hearing was hosted by the Northeast Georgia Regional Commission and conducted August 31, 2020, virtually.
 The purpose of this meeting was to introduce the Solid Waste Management Planning process and elicit community feedback.
-The subsequent Public Hearings were held between the dates of and at the county seats throughout the region.
+The subsequent Public Hearings were held between the dates of August 24, 2021 and September 7, 2021 for each county throughout the region.
 The purpose of these meetings were to present the final draft plans to the public and allow the opportunity for public comment at least two weeks prior to local and regional adoption.
 The advertisements and presentation materials for both public hearings are included in Appendix B of this report.
 The next deadline for completion of a full SWMP update by the Authority will be in 2031.